Coasting to Glory

 Shaffer x 2

-Twin brothers Peter Shaffer and the late Anthony Shaffer both won Tony Awards in the Best Play category.
+Twin brothers Peter Shaffer and Anthony Shaffer both won Tony Awards in the Best Play category.
 Anthony was honored for Sleuth (1971).
 Peter earned Tony Awards for Equus (1975) and Amadeus (1981).

 Our One and Only